 Ok, where do I start..
 This place is very special for the both of us.
-Pai.
-Pai is a small town tucked away in the most northern part of Thailand.
-Sarah and I have both been here and we both felt the same; we didn’t want to leave.
-But getting to Pai is a small adventure on it’s own.
+Pai is a small hippie town tucked away in the most northern part of Thailand.
+Once you get there, you don’t want to leave.

 How to get to Pai